zdharma-continuum/zinit/README.md

 report will tell what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH` elements a plugin has set up.
 Supported is **unloading** of plugin and ability to list, uninstall, reinstall and selectively disable, enable plugin's completions.
-The system doesn't use `$FPATH`, it's kept clean!
+Also, every plugin is compiled and user can control this function.
+The system does not use `$FPATH`, it's kept clean!

 **Zplugin in action:**